chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock) -> prints warning and removes remote if remote is not bare on 'new' command
+- [x] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available
 - [x] better formatting and organization for writing settings.yml file
 - [x] recursive labels in cached versions...track what labels have already been added and overwrite them with the highest version used if applicable -> is this desired? (avoids duplicate files)
 See commit d54020e707979 about the work started.
 Eventually will make it a setting for users to enable/disable duplicate recursive labels.
 If disabled, then the file found in the highest used version will be written to recipe file with its respective label.